syncfusion-content/angular-docs/angular/TreeGrid/Selection.md

 ---
 layout: post
-title: Selection
+title: Selection in Angular TreeGrid Control | Syncfusion
-description: selection
+description: Learn here about selection support in Syncfusion Essential Angular TreeGrid Control, its elements, and more.
 platform: Angular
 control: TreeGrid
 documentation: ug
 api: /api/js/ejtreegrid
 ---

-# Selection
+# Selection in Angular TreeGrid

 The TreeGrid control provides support for row and cell selections.